-How to Get a Bethpage Black Tee Time
+How to Play Bethpage Black With or Without a Tee Time

 Bethpage Black is a rare find in the world of golf.
 The championship golf course has hosted three major championships and will host the 2025 Ryder Cup.
 Most courses of that stature are strictly off-limits to the common golfer.
 Bethpage, however, not only welcomes anyone and everyone, but offers them a place to sleep.